hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Bulgur, couscous, farro, freekeh, fregola, orzo, pasta, polenta, semolina, spelt and sourdough bread - sounds like a diverse list of ingredients, but these are all types of wheat and products made from wheat flour.
 Edamame, tofu, tempeh and vegan chick'n all come from soybeans.
 A dozen Mexican dishes can be made from wheat tortillas, minced meat, bell peppers and cheese - keep tortillas flat for tlayudas, empalmes (two tlayudas on top of each other) and sincronizadas (empalmes with bigger tortillas), fold tortillas in half for tacos and quesadilla (tacos with more cheese), roll up tortillas into enchiladas, flautas (fried enchiladas) and burritos (bigger tortillas), or cut tortillas into triangles for chilaquiles, etc.
-Instead of focusing on the names of ingredients or the names of dishes, I focus on the diversity of plants/fungi that I'll consume; and then combine them into dishes, traditional or experimental.
+Instead of focusing on the names of ingredients or the names of dishes, I focus on the diversity of plants/fungi that I'll consume, and then combine them into dishes, traditional or experimental.
+My goal is to have at least one go-to recipe for each vegetable and each whole grain that I could buy.

 Avoiding food waste, both in my kitchen and before the products get to my kitchen, is another great strategy for hitting targets for my micros.
 I don't peal fruits and vegetables unless absolutely necessary - there are a lot of good micros in the skins.